dakujem/slim-sleeve/docs/tech.md

   |  └─ public/   <─┘
   └─ ...
 ```
  This way you only have _one storage_ folder to care about, keeping the utility of a dedicated public storage.
-Many times it is handy that the user uploads or generated files can be accessed directly by the web server, mostly for performance resons.
+Many times it is handy that the user uploads or generated files can be accessed directly by the web server, mostly for performance reasons.

 **/tests**, **/docs**, **/temp**, **/log**\
 I hope these dirs are self-explanatory: